20 Types of Caterpillars in Texas

 Parsley caterpillars are black with white spots and red hairs on their sides.
 These types of caterpillars in Texas can be found from late June to mid-August and feed mainly on parsley, dill, cilantro, fennel, and other related plants.

-The best way to get rid of them is to cut down the plants they are feeding on and then sprdon’tem with insecticide.
+The best way to eliminate them is to cut down the plants they are feeding on and then spray them with insecticide.

-If you don’t want to kill them, remove the weeds and keep your garden well-weeded.
-They may also be killed by knocking them into a bucket of soapy water or placing the bucIt’snear near where they are crawling.
+Remove the weeds and keep your garden well-weeded if you don’t want to kill them.
+They may also be destroyed by being knocked into a bucket of soapy water or placed near the bucIt’snear where they are crawling.
 Ladybugs or lacewings may eat these types of caterpillars in Texas for you.

 15. Spotted Apatelodes Caterpillar

-The spotted apatelodes caterpillar is one of the most common types of caterpillars in Texas.
+The spotted apatelodes caterpillar is one of Texas’s most common caterpillars.
 They’re usually brightly colored and have a striking white stripe running down their backs.
 These guys are harmless but can be annoying if they infest your property.

 It’s best to avoid touching them when possible; some say that when these creatures feel like humans, it gives them hives or makes their skin itch for days afterward.